 Heavy metals are considered trace elements due to their presence in very low concentrations (ranging from parts per billion to less than ten parts per million (Goyer et al., 2001). in various environmental sources.
 Factors such as temperature, phase association, adsorption, and sequestration can affect their bioavailability.
 Lead, a non-biodegradable metal that occurs naturally in limited amounts, is on the rise in the atmosphere due to human activities like manufacturing, mining, and burning fossil fuels.
 Exposure to high levels of lead is harmful to the human body, with children being especially susceptible.
 Children are at greater risk of lead poisoning from contact with lead-contaminated dust in their surroundings (Loh et al., 2016).

 Cadmium is a heavy metal that poses significant environmental and occupational risks.
-It is naturally found in black shale and is primarily sourced from volcanic activity, parent materials, marine sedimentary rocks, and phosphates (Bakshi et al., 2018)..
+It is naturally found in black shale and is primarily sourced from volcanic activity, parent materials, marine sedimentary rocks, and phosphates (Bakshi et al., 2018).
 The earth's crust contains an average cadmium concentration of about 0.1 mg/kg, with marine phosphates containing the highest levels at about 15 mg/kg.
 Cadmium is released into the atmosphere through natural processes and human activities, leading to exposure for animals and humans through various pathways.
 Pollution of aquatic ecosystems by cadmium is primarily caused by absorption, industrial discharge, and surface runoff, impacting soil and sediment quality.
 Human and animal poisoning from cadmium can occur through the ingestion of contaminated food, inhalation of polluted air, or consumption of cadmium-rich water.
 Due to its lack of benefits for plant growth and metabolic activities, cadmium is not conducive to ecological processes (Hayat et al., 2018).

 Table 1: Toxic Metal in Industrial Sewages